The Astrology of Christmas

 The annual festival of Christmas, observed commonly on December 25, is a commemoration of the birth of Jesus Christ.
-The Christmas day is a holiday in most of the nations and is observed as a religious and cultural event.
-A large number of non-Christian communities also take part in the celebrations, making it the most popular celebration in the world next to the New Year celebrations.
+Christmas day is a holiday in most of the nations and is observed as a religious and cultural event.
+A large number of non-Christian communities also take part in the celebrations, making it the most popular celebration in the world next to New Year celebrations.
 In some countries, Christmas Eve celebrations on December 24 is more important than the observances on December 25.

 The uncertainty of the date

 The month and date of Jesus’ birth remain uncertain.
 The Western Christian Church had adopted the date December 25th by the early-to-mid 4th century which was later followed in the East too.
 Through December 25th in the Gregorian calendar has been almost accepted universally as the birth date of Jesus, some Eastern Christian Churches celebrate Christmas on December 25th of the Julian calendar.
 This corresponds to January 7 in the Gregorian calendar, the day after the Western Church celebrates Epiphany.
 Later, to make it universal, the Church declared the twelve days between Christmas and Epiphany to be one unified festal cycle, giving significance to both the Western and Eastern dates of Christmas.

 The exact year of the birth of Jesus is still not known clearly and there have been no solid records regarding the same.
 Astrologers around the world have worked on it and tracing backward from the period of Crucifixion, they concluded that Jesus would have born anywhere between 5 and 7 BC.
 Some claim that the lord was born on March 1st of 7 BC, at 1:30 am in Bethlehem.